patx/micropie/README.md

         return f"You have visited {self.request.session['visits']} times."
 ```

-You can also use the `SessionBackend` class to create custom session backends.
-See [examples/sessions](https://github.com/patx/micropie/tree/main/examples/sessions).
+You also can use the `SessionBackend` class to create your own session backend.
+You can see an example of this in [examples/sessions](https://github.com/patx/micropie/tree/main/examples/sessions).

 ### **8. Middleware**
-MicroPie supports pluggable middleware to hook into the request lifecycle.
-Here's a trivial example using `HttpMiddleware`:
+MicroPie allows you to create pluggable middleware to hook into the request lifecycle.
+Take a look a trivial example using `HttpMiddleware` to send the console messages before and after the request is processed.
 ```python
 from MicroPie import App, HttpMiddleware